ediaz13/go-micorservices/README.md

 # go-micorservices
-This is a project to learn more about microservices in Go
+This is a project to learn more about microservices in Go following the Udemy course "Working with Microservices in Go (Golang)"